How to get from Sagada to Manila

 Explore the walled city of Intramuros, Fort Santiago, Manila Cathedral and San Agustin Church — all of which were first built in the late 1500s.
 Art and anthropology also attract many locals to Manila.
 You will find here the National Museum, a complex of three museum buildings that tell the story of the Filipinos.

-2 ways to get from Sagada to Manila
+What are the 3 ways to travel from Sagada to Manila?

 Still looking for accommodation?
 Don't forget to check out our favourite places to stay in Manila at the bottom of this page.